yuthimreddy/ds3022-data-project-1-hva4zb/README.md

 - All code must be in Python, SQL, and YAML.
 No bash scripts or other languages will be accepted.
 - Code quality matters.
 Scripts should always use error handling, logging, clearly defined functions, and `__name__ == __main__` default handlers.
 - Date/Time extractions are made simple with DuckDB.
 See [DuckDB Date Functions](https://duckdb.org/docs/stable/sql/functions/date.html) and [DuckDB Date Part Functions](https://duckdb.org/docs/stable/sql/functions/datepart.html).
-MUST- SQL queries for this project are easily within the grasp of students.
-Use reference materials.
+- All SQL queries for this project are easily within the grasp of students.
+Make use of distributed reference materials.
 - Log segments of your functions appropriately, and be sure to log exceptions and their output.
-Each functional stage of this project (load, transform, analyze) should have its own separate log file.
+Each functional stage of this project (load, clean, transform, analyze) should have its own separate log file.
 See [this reference](https://realpython.com/python-logging/).
 - You **MUST** use the naming conventions given in this assignment (`load.py`, `clean.py`, `transform.py`, `analysis.py`) as they will be invoked by grading tools.
 If using DBT please indicate that in the `transform.py` file as a comment.

-## Grading Rubric
+## Grading / Rubric

 Add, commit, and push your work and submit the URL to your repository for grading.
-You should NOT commit any Parquet or local database files to your repository.
+You should NOT commit any Parquet files, logs, or local database files to your repository.

 You will be graded according to the rubric distributed with this assignment.
 Partial credit will be given, and you may choose to complete only some of the requirements.

-For an additional 6 points expand your entire codebase to cover the time period 2015-2024.
+**For an additional 5 points** expand your entire codebase to cover the time period 2015-2024.
 All data is available in the NYC Taxi Trip Data site.
-Perform the same loading and transforming.
-Report comprehensive analysis figures for the entire range of 2015-2024 instead of only one year.
-Likewise your plot should represent all years.
+Perform the same loading, cleaning, and transformations.
+Report comprehensive analysis figures for the entire range of 2015-2024 instead of only 2024.
+Likewise the generated plot should represent this entire date range.

 ## Submission